tlevine/wetlands/readme.md

 Army Corps 404 Website Scraper
 =======

+TODO

+* Add pictures to the readme.
+* Tell Scott about the readme.
+* Document the schema, installing, running, &c.

 Prospectus
 -------------
 There are many, many permits issued to fill and/or dredge wetlands in the New Orleans District, perhaps the most vulnerable district to wetland destruction in the United States.
 And many project reviewers.
 There may be 30 standard permits a week, and few advocates, whose time is overcommitted.
 There are probably more general permits issued—these are never publicly noticed.
 It takes a watchdog a minimum of 4 hours to review the 404 website for possible targets for comment, and 8 hours average for each comment.
 Each FOIA takes an hour minimum.
 Phone calls with regulators take 15 minutes to half an hour, usually.